Ryan Switzer: Cleveland Browns

-Switzer was signed to the Cleveland Browns' practice squad on October 1, 2020.
+Switzer was signed to the practice squad of the Cleveland Browns on October 1, 2020.
 He was placed on the practice squad/injured list on November 10, 2020, and restored to the practice squad on December 8, 2020.
 He was placed on the practice squad/COVID-19 list by the team on December 24, 2020, and restored to the practice squad on December 30.

 On January 23, 2021, Switzer signed a reserve/futures contract with the Browns.
 The Browns placed Switzer on injured reserve on August 16, 2021.

 On July 18, 2022, Switzer announced his retirement from the NFL.

+Coaching career

+Tulsa hired Switzer as its wide receivers coach in 2023, under new head coach Kevin Wilson.
+Tulsa fired Wilson with one game remaining in the 2024 season and Switzer took over as interim head coach.